shavaine/shavaine/README.md

 # Welcome to My GitHub!

-A passionate developer who enjoys learning about new technologies and creating engaging experiences on the web.
+A Full-Stack Web Developer / IT Support Specialist who enjoys learning about new technologies and creating engaging experiences on the web.
 I believe in using the latest technologies to create innovative and efficient solutions for various projects.
-With a strong foundation in Software Developement and a keen eye for detail, I strive to deliver high-quality applications that make a difference.
+With a strong foundation in Software Developement and experience in the Help Desk Role, I strive to deliver high-quality applications that make a difference.

-## To Note

-Currently doing a deep dive into C# and the .NET ecosystem

 ## My Technology Stack 🧰